cdktf/cdktf-provider-google/docs/computeServiceAttachment.java.md

 - *Type:* java.lang.String

 A project that is allowed to connect to this service attachment.
+Only one of project_id_or_num and network_url may be set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.19.0/docs/resources/compute_service_attachment#project_id_or_num ComputeServiceAttachment#project_id_or_num}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.20.0/docs/resources/compute_service_attachment#project_id_or_num ComputeServiceAttachment#project_id_or_num}

 ---